ovh/docs/pages/web/hosting/diagnostic-not-secured/guide.en-gb.md

 ---
-title: What to do if you get a "Your connection is not private" error?
+title: What to do if you get a "Your connection is not private" error
 slug: site-unsafe-connection
 excerpt: How to react to a security error message on your website
 section: Diagnostic
 ---

-**Last updated 08/07/2021**
+**Last updated 8th July 2021**

 ## Objective <a name="objective"></a>

 Several error messages may appear if your website is inaccessible.
-The examples below indicate that your web hosting plan does not contain any [SSL certificate](../ssl-certificates-on-web-hosting-plans/) (if your website does not display one of the anomalies described in this guide, please refer to the "[Go further](#aller-plus-loin)" section of this guide):
+The examples below indicate that your Web Hosting plan does not contain any [SSL certificate](../ssl-certificates-on-web-hosting-plans/) (if your website does not display one of the anomalies described in this guide, please refer to the "[Go further](#gofurther)" section of this guide):

 |Browser|Error message concerned|
 |-|---|